JerryR7/quantum-safe-proxy/README.md

 - Support for OpenSSL 3.7+ and newer versions as they become available
 - Enhanced compatibility with various TLS clients and servers
 - Improved diagnostics and troubleshooting tools
+- Advanced protocol detection for non-TLS connections
+- Configurable connection rejection policies
+- Detailed metrics for rejected connections

 ## 13. Documentation

 Detailed documentation is available in the `docs/` directory:

-- [Comprehensive Guide](docs/guide.md): Complete guide covering installation, certificates, cryptography, utility scripts, and troubleshooting
+- [Comprehensive Guide](docs/guide.md): Complete guide covering installation, certificates, cryptography, security features, utility scripts, and troubleshooting
+- [Security Features](docs/guide.md#security-considerations): Details on TLS configuration and non-TLS connection protection

 See [docs/README.md](docs/README.md) for additional resources and information.